The Neilson Family

 Gippsland

-Times (Victoria) 27 June 1884 p3
+Times (Victoria) 27 June 1884 p3>

-was performed in the Church of England, Tarraville, on Tuesday last.
+performed in the Church of England, Tarraville, on Tuesday last.
 The

-officiating minister was the Rev. H. A. Betts, the most deeply interested
+officiating minister was the Rev. H. A. Betts, the most deeply

-parties to the contract (says the Standard)
+interested parties to the contract (says the Standard)

 being Mr Robert Neilson and Miss Minnie Hartrick.
-The bride was given away
+The bride was given

-direction of Sale, en route to
+the direction of Sale, en route

-their new home at Fernbank, near Stratford.
+to their new home at Fernbank, near Stratford.

 Robert was manager of the